 As more and more rockets are launched, the environmental aspects of exhaust plumes become more important.
 AMDC is analyzing the structure and chemical composition of exhaust plumes based on simulation tools and measurements.

-The next measurements are planned for Oktober 2020 in Trauen during a hot firing test of a 1o kN hybrid engine of the WARR e.
-V..
+In 2020 and 2021 measurements were performed in Trauen during hot firing tests of a 1o kN hybrid engine of the WARR e.
+V. in the DLR test facility

 Plume measurement results